Nitrux/nx-apphub/README.md

 NX AppHub CLI is a lightweight command-line tool for managing and building applications in Nitrux.

+> [!WARNING]
-> _⚠️ Important: NX AppHub CLI primarily targets Nitrux OS, and using this utility in other distributions may or may not work.
+> NX AppHub CLI primarily targets Nitrux OS, and using this utility in other distributions may or may not work.
 Compatibility with other distributions is incidental, not intentional._

 For more in-depth information about NX AppHub CLI, please see the [Wiki](https://github.com/Nitrux/nx-apphub/wiki).

 ## Requirements

 - Nitrux 5.0.0 and newer.
+> [!NOTE]
-    - _♦ Information: To use `nx-apphub-cli` in previous versions of Nitrux use a container; see our tutorial on [how to use Distrobox](https://nxos.org/tutorial/how-to-use-distrobox-in-nitrux/)._
+> To use `nx-apphub-cli` in previous versions of Nitrux use a container; see our tutorial on [how to use Distrobox](https://nxos.org/tutorial/how-to-use-distrobox-in-nitrux/)._
 - Python 3.10 and newer.

 ### Runtime Requirements